What Is A Thesis?

 In general, all MS thesis defenses in the College of Engineering and Technology are open to the public.
 All people attending may participate in asking questions in accordance with specified procedures to be followed during the exam.

 The result of the oral exam may be pass, fail, or retest.
 A pass does not necessarily mean that the thesis is finished and ready to be submitted to the Dean's Office.
 Substantial revisions and rewriting may be required by the committee prior to submission.
 After necessary revisions are made, the thesis must be approved by the thesis advisor and the Dean.
-The student must submit three copies of the thesis to the Dean's Office before the last day of classes in order to graduate by the end of that quarter, or according to the ETD guidelines.
+The student must submit the final copy to the Dean's Office by the deadline in order to graduate by the end of that semester according to the TAD guidelines.